mateodelnorte/llog/README.md

 llog will automatically detect if `bunyan` is installed as a peer dependency and, if so, automatically upgrade to json logging.
 Because `bunyan` uses `process.env.LOG_LEVEL` as its level indicator (as opposed to `debug`'s `DEBUG` variable, the steps for moving to json logs are:

 1. `npm install --save buynan`
-2. execute your application using `LOG_LEVEL=10 node app` instead of using DEBUG.
+2. execute your application using `LOG_LEVEL=10 node app` instead of using `DEBUG`.
 Log levels map to the following numbers.
 Higher levels are always included when specifying a level.

 Bunyan log levels can be found at https://github.com/trentm/node-bunyan#levels.